AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 ## Sending the message {#sending-message}

-Once ready, follow the steps below to send your message.
+Once preparation is complete, follow the steps below to send your message.

 1. Click the **[!UICONTROL Confirm send]** button found in the message's action bar.